 Please be aware that the above charities might not be able to support your case right through the appeal process and they may not be able to help you if you do not meet their criteria as low-income and/or older taxpayers.

 You could also ask for advice from your local Citizens Advice.

-Representation at a hearing is harder to come by, but the Bar Pro Bono Unit helps put potential clients in touch with barristers who are prepared to handle a case for no fee.
+Representation at a hearing is harder to come by, but Advocate is a charity that helps put potential clients in touch with barristers who are prepared to handle a case for no fee.